drdaemos/xc5-docs/en/basics/making_one_module_depend_on_another_one_--_creating_a_menu_in_the_customer_area.md

 ---

-{% include global.html %}

 # Introduction

-This article aims to show developers how to give priority to one class over another during the {% link "decoration process" rkE_3bnXw %}.
+This article aims to show developers how to give priority to one class over another during the {% link "decoration process" H1G6r4zSD %}.
 It also shows how one module can require another one for proper work.

 # Table of Contents